How does praying and fasting for marriage benefit a relationship?

 Go out of your way to curve out un-rushed times of prayer.
 If you have to wake up earlier than usual, then do it.
 Instead of chatting with colleagues over lunch hour, find a quiet place to pray, read the Word and spend time with God.

-Bottom line, if you took the time to sacrifice something, you might as well make it count.
+Bottom line, if you took the time to sacrifice something, go ahead and make it count.
+That’s why it’s prayer and fasting.

 The temptation, when fasting is to find a replacement for what went through the door.